Bryan Boulevard

+History

 Bryan Boulevard was named after Greensboro resident Joseph McKinley Bryan, an insurance executive and broadcasting pioneer.
 Bryan sat on executive boards of many different insurance companies like the Greensboro-based Jefferson-Pilot Corporation (now Lincoln National Corporation).
 In 1934, he became president of WBIG, which was Greensboro's only radio station at the time.
 Later on, Bryan's company founded WBTV, the first television station in the Carolinas.